We know that shielding is hard. At the moment, it’s still the best way for those in the highest risk group to stay safe

-The Chief Medical Officer for Wales has advised that shielding should continue until the 16 August 2020.
-A letter has been sent to everyone in Wales who is shielding to tell them this and what to do next.
-The Chief Medical Officer for Wales will write again to those who are shielding advising what to do after 16 August 2020.
+The Chief Medical Officer for Wales’ advice remains that those who are shielding should continue to do so until the 16 August 2020.
+A letter has been sent to everyone in Wales who is shielding which provides the current advice and information.
+The Chief Medical Officer for Wales will write again to those who are shielding advising what to do after 16 August 2020 when shielding is paused.